watrall/orcid-archaeologists/README.md

 *   **Robust Data Extraction:**
     *   **Location:** Intelligently finds the best available location data, falling back from a researcher's primary address to their most recent employment address.
     *   **Keywords:** Automatically parses and separates keywords, even when they are delimited by a variety of characters (commas, dashes, semicolons).
-*   **Limited Keyword Display:** Shows the top 5 keywords for a clean UI, with a "view more..." link that directs to the researcher's full ORCID profile for more details.
+*   **Limited Keyword Display:** Shows the top 5 keywords for a clean UI, with a "view more" link that directs to the researcher's full ORCID profile for more details.

 ## Challenges & Compromises